 Consider an ECN broker

 Ensure that the broker uses ECN (electronic communications networks) to give you direct access to other currency market participants.
 ECN brokers match trades between buyers and sellers and do not trade against their clients, instead passing orders to liquidity providers.
-ECN brokers provide the tightest spreads and only charge a fixed commission per forex trade.
+ECN brokers provide the tightest spreads and only charge a fixed commission per Forex trade.
 Tight spreads are particularly relevant if you are adopting a scalping strategy.

 Your chosen broker should use Metatrader